Map Rust vector iteration to assembly

 instructions perform the 8 additions.
 Finally, the four movdqu

-instructions copy the results back to the vector buffer.
+instructions copy the results to the vector buffer.

 .LBB0_5: